wpaven/neo4j-microsoft-fabric-intro/README.md

 There is likely a way to import an existing workbook, but I haven't discovered it yet.
 I'm new to Fabric, so sharing what I've learned so far.
 Once you have the noteobook, you can cut and paste from the cells here into blocks in the new notebook.
 After running a block, at the bottom you'll find a '+ Code' appear on rollover.
 Click this to add additional cells.
 You'll want to create 2 notebooks and name similarily.
 Download is readily apparent from the top menu items.
 I believe import requires a separate workspace task, or I'm just missing it for some reason.

+Also, in the lower right of a cell, make sure 'Pyspark (Python)' is selected or you may see syntax errors.

 ### Neo4j Workbook.ipynb
 This workbook will migrate the .csv files in the Northwind directory to a graph in Neo4j AuraDB.